Shigeru Miyamoto: 1985–1989: NES/Famicom, Super Mario Bros., and The Legend of Zelda

 Miyamoto worked on various other different games for the Nintendo Entertainment System, including Ice Climber and Kid Icarus.
 He also worked on sequels to both Super Mario Bros and The Legend of Zelda.
 Super Mario Bros.
 2, released only in Japan at the time, reuses gameplay elements from Super Mario Bros., though the game is much more difficult than its predecessor.
 Nintendo of America disliked Super Mario Bros.
 2, which they found to be frustratingly difficult and otherwise little more than a modification of Super Mario Bros.
-Rather than risk the franchise's popularity, they cancelled its stateside release and looked for an alternative.
+Rather than risk the franchise's popularity, they canceled its stateside release and looked for an alternative.
 They realized they already had one option in Yume Kojo: Doki Doki Panic (Dream Factory: Heart-Pounding Panic), also designed by Miyamoto.
 This game was reworked and released as Super Mario Bros.
 2 (not to be confused with the Japanese game of the same name) in North America and Europe.
 The Japanese version of Super Mario Bros.
 2 was eventually released in North America as Super Mario Bros.: The Lost Levels.

 The successor to The Legend of Zelda, Zelda II: The Adventure of Link, bears little resemblance to the first game in the series.
 The Adventure of Link features side-scrolling areas within a larger world map rather than the bird's eye view of the previous title.
 The game incorporates a strategic combat system and more RPG elements, including an experience points (EXP) system, magic spells, and more interaction with non-player characters (NPCs).
 Link has extra lives; no other game in the series includes this feature.
 The Adventure of Link plays out in a two-mode dynamic.
 The overworld, the area where the majority of the action occurs in other The Legend of Zelda games, is still from a top-down perspective, but it now serves as a hub to the other areas.
 Whenever Link enters a new area such as a town, the game switches to a side-scrolling view.
 These separate methods of traveling and entering combat are one of many aspects adapted from the role-playing genre.
 The game was highly successful at the time, and introduced elements such as Link's "magic meter" and the Dark Link character that would become commonplace in future Zelda games, although the role-playing elements such as experience points and the platform-style side-scrolling and multiple lives were never used again in the official series.
 The game is also looked upon as one of the most difficult games in the Zelda series and 8-bit gaming as a whole.
 Additionally, The Adventure of Link was one of the first games to combine role-playing video game and platforming elements to a considerable degree.